vrnithinkumar/latest-deployment-sha/README.md

 Use this action to get the commit SHA of latest active deployment in a Github repository.

+**NOTE:**
-**NOTE:** ⚠️ The github action job need to explicitly add [permission](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs#defining-access-for-the-github_token-scopes) `deployments: read` to read the deployments.
+- ⚠️ The github action job need to explicitly add [permission](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs#defining-access-for-the-github_token-scopes) `deployments: read` to read the deployments.
+- ⚠️ The action fetches **latest 25** deployments and find the deployment which is **ACTIVE** and from the given environment and branch.

 ## Inputs
 - `repo_owner`: **(required)** Owner of the reepository.